bbauska/Anti-Project-2025/README.md

 discretion and duties under the Regulatory Flexibility Act12 to exempt small entities from regulations where possible.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 called for Congress and DOL to exempt small business, first-time, non-willful
+<p>Project 2025 called for Congress and DOL to exempt small business, first-time, non-willful
 violators from OSHA fines.
 “Congress (and DOL, in its enforcement discretion) should exempt small business, first-time, non-willful violators from fines issued by the Occupational Health and Safety Administration.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Apprenticeship Programs</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025: Religious organizations should be encouraged to participate in apprenticeship
+<p>Project 2025: Religious organizations should be encouraged to participate in apprenticeship
 programs.
 “In addition, religious organizations should be encouraged to participate in apprenticeship programs.
 America has a long history of religious organizations working to advance the dignity of workers and provide them with greater opportunity, from the many prominent Christian and Jewish voices in the